JeongSeoJin/old-profile/study-paper-review02/review02.md

 The actuator’s transmission stiffness is measured by rigidly fixing the output shaft relative to the actuator housing and measuring motor displacement under a range of static torques.

 The torque command was gradually ramped from 0 Nm to 20 Nm and back in both directions.
 A linear fit was then applied to the data collected from 4 Nm to 10 Nm, and the inverse of the slope yielded a stiffness of approximately 319.49 Nm/rad (Figure 9).
-The transmission stiffness can be compensated by opting alternative materials(e.g PA-CF).
+The transmission stiffness can be enhanced by opting alternative materials(e.g PA-CF).

 #### 4. Actuator - durability
 Durability is a primary consideration of 3d-printed actuator.
 The experiment was conducted for 60-hours lifting a pendulum(0.5kg, 0.5m) through range of -45 degrees to 90 degrees at a frequency of 0.5Hz.
 Consequently, efficiency and backlash remained within acceptable limits throughout the 60-hours test.
 The durability is remarkable especially considering cycloidal gear thickness is only 4mm.
 This finding gives me confidence in my own project, as my actuator design shares similar gear dimensions.